AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 How to score:

-Cattle should be scored from 1-6 between 320 and 440 days of age as they are leaving the chute.
+Cattle should be scored from 1-6 between 320 and 440 days of age.
+Capture as a chute score when animals are restrained in a headgate but without having motion restricted by squeeze.

 1. Docile, mild disposition